django-webpack/django-webpack-loader/README.md

 ### Multiple Webpack configurations

 `django-webpack-loader` also supports multiple Webpack configurations.
-The following configuration defines 2 Webpack stats files in settings and uses the `config` argument in the template tags to influence which stats file to load the bundles from:
+Assuming you have different Webpack configs, each with a different `output.path`, the following configuration defines 2 Webpack stats files in settings and uses the `config` argument in the template tags to influence which stats file to load the bundles from:

 ```python
 WEBPACK_LOADER = {